 What do Benjamin Wade, Willie P. Mangum and John Nance Garner all have in common?
 If not for a last-second decision, or a twist of fate, they might have become Acting President of the United States, in an era before the 25th Amendment existed.

-On this day in 1974, Vice President Gerald Ford became president after Richard Nixon’s resignation.
+This last weekend in 1974, Vice President Gerald Ford became president after Richard Nixon’s resignation.
 But without the 25th Amendment, it would have been Carl Albert, and not Ford, in the White House.

 To paraphrase a term President Ford used a year later, when he pardoned Nixon, the 25th Amendment’s ratification in 1967 ended our long national nightmare about the rules of presidential succession.